daostack/arc.js_legacy/docs/Configuration.md

   all = 15
 ```

+**cacheContractWrappers**
+`true` to cache contract wrappers obtained using the contract wrapper factory methods `.at` and `.new`.
+The cache is local, it does not persist across application instances.
+The default is `false`.

 **network**
 Name of the blockchain network used during Arc contract migration.
 Other information like url and port come from Arc.js's truffle.js file.
 Default is "ganache".